brantondemoss/brantondemoss.github.io/writing/kata.md

 While intuition guides move selection, reading out variations strengthens intuition using a form of self-argument: because Go is a [zero sum game](https://en.wikipedia.org/wiki/Zero-sum_game), move choice is necessarily conditioned on an adversarial opponent.
 Player's goals are perfectly anti-aligned, so an optimal strategy can be constructed by considering maximising future state-value *given a minimizing opponent* (this logic is nicely encoded in the [minimax algorithm](https://en.wikipedia.org/wiki/Minimax)).

 In light of difficulties creating a meaningful evaluation for Go, an approach that saw some success was a modified tree search called Monte Carlo Tree Search (MCTS)[^13].
-MCTS randomly samples legal moves from the current position, and rolls out the game tree all the way to the end, each time using a random move.
+MCTS randomly samples legal moves from the current position, and rolls out the game tree all the way to the end, evolving each position using a random move.
 The value of the initial move is related to the proportion of rollout trajectories that result in a won terminal state.
 Somewhat surprisingly, Go bots using MCTS were able to reach advanced amateur level (low-mid dan) play!

 There is something deeply interesting in the fact that defining state values by evaluating *random* rollouts to the end actually provides a meaningful approximation of "true value".
 It seems tautological when spelled out, but truly "good" moves really do have a greater proportion of trajectories leading to victory, and **random sampling** is enough to approximate their value.